 6.2.1 The LDP was also subjected to an Equality Challenge process and due consideration given to the issues raised.
 The AMR provides an analysis of existing LDP policies, which were prepared within this framework.
 Assessments of Equality Impact will be required throughout the Plan's implementation wherever there is likely to be significant impact.
-Future review of LDP policies and proposals will require an Equalities Impact Assessment to be carried out.
+Future review of LDP policies and proposals will require an Equalities and Well-being of Future Generations Impact Assessment to be carried out.